Consumer choice, free market biggest obstacles to Biden’s ambitious plan to phase out gas cars

 He also said the executive order would provide good-paying union jobs that would sustain the middle class.

-The effort marks the Biden administration’s most far-reaching action to date to combat climate change, but it’s also opened him up to critics on the right and left.
+The effort marks the Biden administration’s most far-reaching action to date to combat climate change, but it also opened him up to critics on the right and left.

 Conservatives say electric vehicles are too expensive, with the average cost to replace a battery exceeding $5,000.
 They also accuse the administration of making the U.S. more reliant on China, which is the world’s largest manufacturer of electric car batteries.

-“Biden’s plan to mandate electric vehicles and as well as wind and solar will make us even more dependent on our number one global adversary, China,” said Steve Milloy, a former member of the Trump/Pence transition team, calling the proposals “a policy of national suicide.”
+“Biden’s plan to mandate electric vehicles and as well as wind and solar will make us even more dependent on our number one global adversary, China,” said Steve Milloy, a member of the Trump/Pence transition team, calling the proposals “a policy of national suicide.”

-Climate activists, however, say the president isn’t going far enough to cut emissions from vehicles, which are among the country’s largest producers of greenhouse gases.
+Climate activists, however, say the president isn’t going far enough to cut emissions from vehicles.
+The transportation sector is the largest producer of greenhouse gases in the U.S.

-Transportation accounted for 29% of U.S. greenhouse gas emissions in 2019.
-Mr. Biden campaigned on cutting greenhouse emissions in half by 2030.
+Transportation in 2019 accounted for 29% of U.S. greenhouse gas emissions, which contribute to global warming.
+Mr. Biden campaigned on cutting the emissions in half by 2030.

 “President Biden has called global warming an existential threat, but these standards won’t protect us,” said Dan Becker, director of the Safe Climate Transport Campaign at the Center for Biological Diversity, in a statement.
 “The only reason automakers have ever cut pollution is because strong rules forced them to.
 And these rules won’t.”

 But perhaps the biggest obstacle to Mr. Biden’s goal is the free market.
-Electric vehicles account for just 2% of new vehicle sales in the U.S., as consumers still prefer gas power.
+Electric vehicles account for just 2% of new vehicle sales in the U.S., as consumers still prefer gasoline power.

-“The proposal does little to incentivize a switch by consumers,” said Ashley Nunes, director of competition policy for R Street Institute, a free-market think thank.
-“Instead it indirectly presents consumers with more electric cars to choose from.
+“The proposal does little to incentivize a switch by consumers,” said Ashley Nunes, director of competition policy for R Street Institute, a free-market think tank.
+“Instead, it indirectly presents consumers with more electric cars to choose from.
 Yet, studies show that consumers just aren’t that enthused by going electric compared to the status quo.”

 Another challenge to both manufacturers and consumers is shifting away from gas-powered engines.
 Electric vehicles have fewer components, requiring fewer assembly line workers, and consumers would need to spend thousands of dollars to set up a charging station in their garage to keep their automobiles powered.